 It’s impossible to tell if one method is better than the other, as they are two completely different ways of cooking food.
 However, both methods are useful and provide their own set of advantages.

 There are some foods best cooked thru grilling and there are some foods best cooked thru smoking.

-There are numerous awesome recipes that make use of either method.
+There are numerous awesome recipes that make use of either method; some use both.